xueno6/Order-batching-problem/README.md

 The problem is to find the best scheme that minimizes the sum of paths of each bathes picking route.

 This project focuses on an OBP problem with an extensive large number of orders (800-1200), which makes the exact approach unpractical.
 The project utilized an approximation model to handle this issue.
-The results outperform existing algorithms.
+The results (Sshape_exp.xlsx) outperform existing algorithms.